BrayanMamani/quizzler/README.md

 ## About Quizzler

-This repository presents a test application that assesses your general knowledge.
+This repository presents to app that tests your general knowledge.
 As one of the most popular types of applications in the application stores.

 <img src="quizzler.gif" width="300">